Git stores everything in its database not by file name but by the hash value of its contents.

 !
 It’s important to understand that

-is a dangerous command.
+git checkout --is a dangerous command.
 Any local changes you made to that file are gone — Git just replaced that file with the most recently-committed version.
 Don’t ever use this command unless you absolutely know that you don’t want those unsaved local changes.

 Remotes